Speculative attack: How speculators profit

 There are two main ways that domestic and foreign investors can profit from speculative attacks.
 Investors can either take out a loan in the nation and exchange the loan for a foreign currency at the fixed exchange rate or short the stocks of the nation prior to the sudden depreciation of the currency.

 Taking out a loan allows the investor to borrow a large sum of money from the nation's central bank and convert the money at the fixed exchange rate into a foreign currency.
 As the massive outflow depletes the war chest or forces the nation to abandon the fixed exchange rate, investors are able to convert their foreign currency back at a significantly higher rate.

 For example, an investor borrows 100X and converts it to 100Y at the fixed exchange rate of 1X to 1Y.
 If the nation X runs out of foreign reserve Y in this period or if they are forced to allow their currency to float, the value of X may drop to an exchange rate of 2X to 1Y.
 Investors can then exchange their 100Y for 200X, allowing them to pay off the loan of 100X and maintaining a profit of 100X.

 An example of this can be seen in the United Kingdom prior to the implementation of the euro when European countries used a fixed exchange rate amongst the nations.
 The Bank of England had an interest rate that was too low while Germany had a relatively higher interest rate.
 Speculators increasingly borrowed money from the Bank of England and converted the money into the German mark at the fixed exchange rate.
 The demand for sterling dropped so much that the exchange rate was no longer able to be maintained and sterling depreciated suddenly.
 Investors were then able to convert their German marks back into sterling at a significantly higher rate, allowing them to pay off their loans and keep large profits.

 Shorting stocks also takes advantage of the depreciation of the currency following a speculative attack.
 Investors sell their stock with the agreement that they will purchase it back after a certain number of days, whether it increases or decreases in value.
 If an investor shorts their stock prior to the speculative attack and subsequent depreciation, the investor will then purchase the stock at a significantly lower price.
 The difference between the value of the stock when it was sold and when it was repurchased is the profit that the investor makes.
-Examples of this can be seen when George Soros shorted Thailand stocks prior to the speculative attack that lead to the Asian Financial Crisis in 1997 and the shorting of Hong Kong stocks during the failed speculative attack in 1998.
+Examples of this can be seen when George Soros shorted Thailand stocks prior to the speculative attack that led to the Asian Financial Crisis in 1997 and the shorting of Hong Kong stocks during the failed speculative attack in 1998.